htangsmart/FitCloudPro-SDK-Android/README.md

 When `WristbandVersion#isExtDialMultiple` is true, it means that the bracelet supports multiple dial upgrades.
 Use `DialBinInfo#getSubBinList()` to get multiple dials preset on the bracelet.

 When `DialSubBinInfo#getDialType()` is not equal to 0, it means that the dial can be overwritten.
 Then, when upgrading the dial, use `DialSubBinInfo#getBinFlag()` of the dial you want to be overwritten as the second parameter of `DfuManager#upgradeDial(String,byte)`.

+It should be noted that the multi-dial upgrade needs to determine the size of the dial.
+If the dial file is larger than DialSubBinInfo#getDialSpace(), it cannot be pushed to avoid errors.

 #### 6.7.4 Custom dial